1. About

 Chunks have a small associated "Spare Data" or "Out of Band Data" area.
 When stored in an image, the spare data is stored immediately after the data section of the chunk.

-Spare Data is used to store tags associated with the chunk (usually, see Inband Tags which can be used in case spare data is too small).
+Spare data is used to store tags associated with the chunk (usually, see Inband Tags which can be used in case spare data is too small).

 - Block